jemus42/tRakt/README.md

 <!-- badges: end -->

-`tRakt` helps you to retrieve data from [trakt.tv](https://trakt.tv/), a site similiar to [IMDb](https://imdb.com) with a wider focus, yet smaller user base.
+`tRakt` helps you to retrieve data from [trakt.tv](https://trakt.tv/), a site similar to [IMDb](https://imdb.com) with a wider focus, yet smaller user base.
 The site also enables media-center integration, so you can automatically sync your collection and watch progress, as well as scrobble playback and ratings via [Plex](https://www.plex.tv/), [Kodi](https://kodi.tv/) and the likes.
 And, most importantly, [trakt.tv has a publicly available API](https://trakt.docs.apiary.io) – which makes this package possible